Embedded surfaces with infinite cyclic knot group: Introduction

 A major step in the proof of Theorem~\ref{thm:Boyer} is the following intermediate result that might be of independent interest; a more detailed statement and a proof can be found in Theorem~\ref{thm:UnionIsS1S3ConnectSumSimplyConnected}.

-\begin{theorem} Let~$M_0$ and~$M_1$ be two compact oriented~$4$-manifolds with infinite cyclic fundamental group, whose boundaries are ribbon and have~$\Lambda$-torsion Alexander modules.
+\begin{theorem} Let~$M_0$ and~$M_1$ be two compact, oriented~$4$-manifolds, with $\pi_1(M_i)=\Z$ for $i=0,1$, whose boundaries are ribbon and have~$\Lambda$-torsion Alexander modules.
 Let~$(f,F)$ be a compatible pair.
 If~$M_0$ and~$M_1$ are not spin, then assume that the Kirby-Siebenmann invariants satisfy~$\ks(M_0)=\ks(M_1) \in \Z/2$.
 Then there is an orientation-preserving homeomorphism

 for some~$a,b$ with~$a+b=b_2(M_0)$.
 If~$M_0$ and~$M_1$ are spin then~$b=0$. \end{theorem}

 \begin{remark} We compare Theorem~\ref{thm:UnionIsS1S3ConnectSumSimplyConnectedIntro} with a particular case of a result due to Hambleton-Teichner~\cite{HambletonTeichner}.
 Hambleton and Teichner show that if~$M$ is a closed, oriented, topological 4-manifold with infinite cyclic fundamental group and with~$b_2(M)-|\sigma(M)| \geq 6$, then~$M$ is homeomorphic to the connected sum of~$S^1 \times S^3$ with a unique closed, simply-connected 4-manifold~\cite[Corollary~3]{HambletonTeichner}.
 In most cases, this result is stronger than Theorem~\ref{thm:UnionIsS1S3ConnectSumSimplyConnectedIntro}.
 However, there are some situations (such as the union of two genus one surfaces exteriors~$X_{\Sigma_0},X_{\Sigma_1} \subseteq S^4$ with~$\pi_1(X_{\Sigma_i})=\Z$ for~$i=0,1$) where Theorem~\ref{thm:UnionIsS1S3ConnectSumSimplyConnectedIntro} applies while~\cite[Corollary~3]{HambletonTeichner} does not.
 Finally, note that Sunukjian has used these results to study closed surfaces~$\Sigma \subseteq X$ with~$\pi_1(X \setminus \nu \Sigma)=\Z$ in closed 4-manifolds that satisfy~$b_2(X) \geq |\sigma(X)|+6$~\cite[Theorem~7.2]{Sunukjianpi1Z}. \end{remark}